-Named dean of the Graduate School of Public and International Affairs (GSPIA) in 2007, Keeler is a widely recognized international scholar, teacher, and leader.
+Named dean of the Graduate School of Public and International Affairs (GSPIA) in 2007 and stepping down in 2020, Keeler is a widely recognized international scholar, teacher, and leader.
 Since becoming dean, he has helped push Pitt’s vision forward, strengthening research, scholarship base, and preparing his students to succeed in a global environment.

 Teaching and Research Areas

 - American foreign policy

 - The Politics of Neocorporatism in France: Farmers, the State and Agricultural Policy-making in the Fifth Republic.
 Oxford University Press, 1987.

 - Co-edited with J. Howorth.
 Defending Europe: The EU, NATO and the Quest for European Autonomy.
 Palgrave Macmillian, 2003.